 All workouts have been suspended until further notice.

 With locations in Folsom and Roseville, those who utilize Life Time will have to look elsewhere for their workout regimen.
 On its website, Life Time says reopening, "is dependent upon governmental guidance."
-Members will receive a prorated dues credit for the number of days the gyms are closed.
+Members will receive a prorated dues credit for the number of days the gyms are closed in March.